Kristina Curry Rogers: Early life and education

-Rogers was born in Sikeston, Missouri.
-She began research during her undergraduate education under the guidance of Jack Horner.
-She is fascinated by the long-necked, giant dinosaurs known as sauropods.
-She graduated with a degree in Biology from Montana State University in 1996.
+Rogers was born in Sikeston, Missouri, the daughter of Terry Curry, a second grade public school teacher, and Pat Curry, Sikeston Public Schools band director.
+Kristi attended Sikeston High School, where she was an SHS Varsity Twirler, and the Secretary of the Red Peppers, an SHS Pep Club.
+Curry Rogers was a Girl Scout, and participated in a Wider Opportunity that allowed her to dig dinosaurs for the first time.
+As a high school senior, she earned the Girl Scout Gold Award.

+She was an undergraduate at Montana State University, where she majored in Biology, worked at the Museum of the Rockies, and began her research on the long-necked, giant dinosaurs known as sauropods.
+Rogers published her undergraduate research on growth rates in the sauropod dinosaur, "Apatosaurus" in 1999.

-Rogers completed both her MSc and PhD in Anatomical Sciences from State University of New York at Stony Brook. by 2001.
+Rogers completed both her MSc and PhD in Anatomical Sciences from Stony Brook University in 2001.
 Her graduate advisors, Catherine Forster and David W. Krause, were founding members of the Mahajanga Basin Project, a long-term, National Science Foundation and National Geographic Society-supported research program focused on the Upper Cretaceous Maevarano Formation.

 Her graduate research focused on the evolutionary history of Titanosauria.
 Since then, she has continued to publish work elucidating titanosaur anatomy and paleobiology.
-She has also published work related to the growth rates of different animals in the early Mesozoic Era.
+This includes identifying the smallest known post-hatching titanosaur fossils from Madagascar, which helped to elucidate that these dinosaurs exhibited precocity and likely lacked significant parental care.
+Rogers has also recently published work related to the growth rates of the earliest known dinosaurs and their contemporaries, from the Late Triassic Ischigualasto Formation of Argentina.

 Career

 In 2001, Rogers was hired as the Curator of Paleontology at the Science Museum of Minnesota, where she worked until 2008.
-At that time, she moved to Macalester College, where she was jointly appointed in the Biology and Geology Departments.
-In 2019, she was appointed as Chair of Biology at Macalester College.
+At that time, she took a position at Macalester College, where she was jointly appointed in the Biology and Geology Departments.
+From 2019-2022, she served as Chair of Biology at Macalester College.
+In 2023 she was appointed as a Dewitt Wallace Professor of Biology and Geology.

 She is also an active member of the Society of Vertebrate Paleontology, the Geological Society of America, and the Society for Integrative Comparative Biology.
+She is currently the President-elect of the Society of Vertebrate Paleontology.

 Awards and honours

 Rogers has been the recipient of a number of National Science Foundation grants, including the prestigious NSF CAREER award.
 Rogers was awarded the Macalester College Jack and Marty Rossman Excellence in Teaching Award in 2015.

 Rogers has also served as an on screen expert for numerous documentaries with the BBC, PBS, the National Geographic Channel, and the Discovery Channel, and is featured in the large format film Titanosaur 3D: The Story of Maximo.
-She was also a guest speaker on the MPR News in 2012 where she discussed dinosaur bones and has starred in a video describing the way in which dinosaurs grow.
+She is also as a frequent guest on radio and television programs.
+Rogers is the featured editor in the Great Courses course, Rediscovering the Age of Dinosaurs.